Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce.

 It has become God’s time to reveal what lies ahead—short and long-term.
 The stage is set and He has lifted the curtain on the future.
 Revelation describes terrible plagues and world-shattering—truly Earth-shaking—events!

 But careful study reveals they follow a long period of God’s Kingdom on Earth.
 A just God would not bring undiluted punishment on an entire mankind who did not have opportunity to learn and practice His way of life.

-After the above-described “great tribulation” afflicting the descendants of modern Israel, the territory of God’s Kingdom will spread to encompass the whole Earth, ushering in unprecedented worldwide tranquility in our time.
+After the above-described “Jacob’s trouble” afflicting the descendants of modern Israel, the territory of God’s Kingdom will spread to encompass all the Israelite nations, ushering in unprecedented tranquility in our time.
 (You will greatly benefit from the booklet How God’s Kingdom Will Come – The Untold Story!
 It will help make clear that God’s Kingdom arrives long before events of Revelation.)

-During His Kingdom, God will give mankind everything—peace, prosperity, and happiness.
+During this Kingdom, God will give mankind everything—peace, prosperity, and happiness.
 But after generations of reaping these blessings, vast numbers will choose their own way, turning their backs on God.
-And, shockingly, this cycle will unfold again—resulting in the punishment detailed in Revelation results, and sweeps away all rebels ahead of the next phase of God’s plan—His 1,000-year (Millennial) reign (Rev. 20:4).
+And, shockingly, this cycle will unfold again—resulting in the punishment detailed in Revelation.

 With this in mind, recognize that the events of Revelation described in this booklet are far in the future.
 But they can be understood now!

 Signs, seals, symbols, vials, visions, trumpets, thrones, plagues, angels, beasts, heads, horns, witnesses, woes, wars, numbers, multitudes, messages and mystery!
 Revelation contains all of these terms.
 But what do they mean?